John Vlahos: Personal life

 They had three children, Dr. Michael Vlahos, Melissa Vlahos and Stephanie Vlahos.

 An archive of John Vlahos's original teleplays and film scripts was sold by the antiquarian bookseller, Carpe Librum.

 Death

 "Thank you for making articulate our lives, thank you for making articulate our problems, thank you for revealing all to see our feelings."

-John Vlahos died on April 8, 2004, at home in Westport, Connecticut at the age of 87.
+John Vlahos died on April 8, 2004, at home in Westport at the age of 87.